Xilinx/Vitis_Model_Composer/DSPlib/README.md

 Here we demonstrate how you can use these functions in Model Composer.

 Model Composer provides different DSPlib functions within the Xilinx Toolbox/AIEngine library.
-You can conveniently drag and drop it into your model from SImulink Library browser and configure it for your application.
+You can conveniently drag and drop block into your model from Simulink Library browser based on the configuration.

 ![image](https://user-images.githubusercontent.com/35684639/122170671-79495080-ce9c-11eb-9ed9-bd83a9d5f47f.png)